 Point of Contact

-Epidemiology is the study of the distributions and determinants of health-related events in human populations.
-A basic tenet of epidemiology is that diseases are not randomly distributed in the population.
-Determining the prevalence and risk factors associated with these events, as well as measuring the magnitude of such occurrences, is the basis of public health action.
-An essential part of this determination involves the utilization of epidemiologic and biostatistical methods to evaluate the effectiveness of disease control measures.
+Epidemiology is the study of the distributions and determinants of health-related events/outcomes in populations.
+A basic focus of epidemiology is to investigate the distribution of diseases in different populations.
+Determining the prevalence and risk factors associated with these events/disease outcomes, as well as measuring the magnitude of such occurrences, is the scientific backbone of public health.
+An essential part of epidemiological investigation involves the utilization of epidemiologic and biostatistical methods and appropriate research study design to evaluate the effectiveness of disease control measures.

 Master of Public Health (MPH), Master of Science (MS)